jowoo/sierpinski-triangle-explorer/readme.md

 # Sierpinski Triangle Explorer

-- Sierpinski trianlge explore using pan and zoom
+- Sierpinski trianlge explore using pan and zoom.
+Use mousewheel to zoom and mouse drag to pan.
+Doubleclick to reset. *Please be aware it is not optimised and you may find the computer struggles*

 ## Built-with